 If you switch to a different SIM card, then the default profile will no longer be valid.
-You will need to create a new profile as described here.
+You will need to create a new as described profile here.
 If you do not have access to all the information necessary to create a new profile you should uninstall BandLuxe software and then reinstall it.
 The new default profile should obtain the information from the SIM card.

-Figure 7 - 34
+Figure 7 - 49

 Profile Set as

 Default